FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-loading-spinner.md

 ```html
 <ff-loading-spinner></ff-loading-spinner>
 ```
-As soon as a search request is sent to FACT-Finder, `ff-loading-spinner` will be displayed.
+As soon as a search request is sent to FactFinder, `ff-loading-spinner` will be displayed.
 When the response is received, the element will be hidden again.

 #### Manual mode